 An advanced monitoring display with communication capabilities, Eaton Xpert SPD, shall be provided when utilizing an Eaton Power Xpert gateway or Eaton Power Xpert dashboard.

-SOFTWARE CONFIGURATION MANAGEMENT SYSTEM (SCMS)
+DEVICE CONFIGURATION MANAGEMENT SYSTEM (DCMS)

-To assist in managing the parameter configuration and firmware versions of various intelligent electronic devices (IEDs) installed within the low voltage switchgear, the vendor shall provide a software configuration management system (SCMS) built on a secure revision-controlled, cloud-based database where the configuration files for all specified electronic devices mounted in the low voltage switchgear are stored.
+To assist in managing the parameter configuration and firmware versions of various intelligent electronic devices (IEDs) installed within the low voltage switchgear, the vendor shall provide a device configuration management system (DCMS) built on a secure revision-controlled, cloud-based database where the configuration files for all specified electronic devices mounted in the low voltage switchgear are stored.
 This system shall support capability of pre-commissioning of settings prior to shipment of low voltage switchgear from factory and ability to access configurations throughout the lifecycle of the IED’s use.

-Properly authorized and authenticated users shall have the ability to scan a QR label via a mobile device or use an SCMS software tool to view all, or a subset, of the information stored in the devices installed in the low voltage switchgear.
+Properly authorized and authenticated users shall have the ability to scan a QR label via a mobile device or use an DCMS software tool to view all, or a subset, of the information stored in the devices installed in the low voltage switchgear.
 This information shall include at a minimum:

 Nameplate information of device and compartment